Velocidex/velociraptor-docs/content/docs/forensic/binary/_index.md

 each bytes in the binary sequence means.
 It really emulates the software that usually reads the data by constructing something similar to the original (often closed code) meaning.
-Sometimes not all the information if known or can be interpreted - so parsers can be incomplete.
+Sometimes not all the information is known or can be interpreted - so parsers can be incomplete.

-Parsers typically fall into two general types: `Procedural` and `declerative`.
+Parsers typically fall into two general types: `Procedural` and `Declerative`.

 A procedural parser is written as a sequence of actions (i.e. code) that pulls information from the binary data and reports some semantic